Tekla Structures – Grids

 • Create one grid line and use the Edit > Copy Special > Rotate command to copy it.

-• Use lines and circles
+• Use construction lines and circles

 You can pick grid lines and grid line intersections.